ArfNtz/lex/README.md

 # lex

 `lex` can identify langage elements in a text.
 First, you define langage elements using regular expressions, in a dictionary.
-Then, you call `lex` with that dictionary and a text. `lex` returns the list of elements matching the dictionary.
+Then, you call `lex` with that dictionary, and a text. `lex` returns the list of elements matching the dictionary.

 Here is an example, for some markdown langage :
 - Define the langage elements